Habib (actor)

-Habib-ur-Rehman (حبیب الرحمان; 26 November 1940 – 25 February 2016), better known by his screen name Habib, was a Pakistani film actor, director, producer and a television actor.
+Habib-ur-Rehman (حبیب الرحمان; 26 November 1940 – 25 February 2016), better known by his screen name Habib, was a Pakistani film actor, director, producer and television actor.

 He was one of the busiest heroes of the Pakistani film industry and established himself as one of the most successful actors of Pakistani cinema, acting in almost 600 movies in a career spanning 60 years.
 He appeared in both Punjabi and Urdu language movies.

 Early and personal life

-Habib-ur-Rehman was born into Punjabi family of the Arain community, in Basi village not far from Sirhind-Fategarh in the Patiala State, Punjab, British India.
-His father worked in the railways, and the family had to move to Gujranwala after the independence of Pakistan in 1947, where he was educated, earning three master's degrees in English literature, Urdu and Persian from the Govt.
+Habib-ur-Rehman was born into a Punjabi family of the Arain community, in Basi village not far from Sirhind-Fategarh in the Patiala State, Punjab, British India.
+His father worked in the railways, and the family moved to Gujranwala after the independence of Pakistan in 1947, where he was educated, earning three master's degrees in English literature, Urdu and Persian from the Govt.
 M.A.O College Lahore.

 He married fellow film actress Naghma in 1972, but later separated and got divorced from her in 1988.
 Habib was the father of two sons and four daughters from his first wife who had died some years ago, and another daughter later from his second wife, actress Naghma.
 He then married Shaheen Habib and they lived together for 36 years until his death in 2016.

 Khalid Tabassum, journalist and writer, wrote his film memories which were published in Daily Nawa-i-Waqt in 1986.